atetz/atetz.github.io/_src/posts/sandbox-fluxygen.md

 - Body  - Contains the entire message (string or binary).
 The destination of a message is dependent on the next component in the flow or the settings of the component.

-[pic here]

 There are 4 types of variables in Fluxygen:
-1. On the message level there are message headers.
+1. On the message level there are *message headers*.
 These are the dynamic variables within a flow.
 For example: if I want to store a result of an http call to a temporary variable, I would use the headers.
-2. Messages also have message properties.
+2. Messages also have *message properties*.
 Message properties contain metadata about a message and are only for internal use.
 These cannot be set.
 For example BodySize, HeadersSize, timestamp.
-3. Flow properties are the static variables of a flow.
-I primarily use these for base URL's, folder paths, flow specific credentials etc.
+3. *Flow properties* are the static variables of a flow.
+I primarily use these for base URL's, folder paths, flow specific credentials that don't automatically rotate etc.
 4. *Tenant variables*.
 These can be seen as global variables.
 I primarily use these for storing credentials that are used by multiple flows.
 ### Building the authentication flow
 As mentioned earlier, the sandbox's APIs requires users to authenticate using OAuth.
-The type of OAuth is precisely a simple password credentials grant.
-Which requires the user to send their username and password in a `application/x-www-form-urlencoded` HTTP POST to the API.
+The type of OAuth is a simple password credentials grant that requires the user to send their username and password in a `application/x-www-form-urlencoded` HTTP POST to the API.
 If all goes well, the user will get a JWT access token that is valid for 15 minutes.

-Since I want to use the access token from multiple flows, I created a new flow called `get token` that retrieves a new token and stores it in the *tenant variables*.
+Since I want to use the access token from multiple flows, I created a new flow called "get token" that retrieves a new token and stores it in the *tenant variables*.
 Fluxygen lets you install test and production versions of your flows, and each environment can have their own set of flow properties.
 Because I wanted the API URL, username, and password to be configurable for different environments, I set them up as flow properties instead of hardcoding them.
 I also set the tracing of the flow to 1 day.
 This means that I can view a detailed log of the transactions and that this information is kept for 1 day.

+[get-token-1-overview.png, get-token-2-flow-properties.png]
+-- note this will be Photoswipe

 I chose to schedule the flow for 10 minutes since this will give me 5 minutes to fix any possible issues.
-Once the right headers are set for Content-Type and Accept, I set the message body to: `username=#{username}&password=#{password}`.
+After I set the Content-Type and Accept headers, I set the message body to: `username=#{username}&password=#{password}`.
 Where the `#{variables}` refer to the flow properties.
-HINT: These are added via the blue # sign.
+These are added via the blue # sign.
 The body is then sent to the sandbox's token URL via a HTTP POST using the HTTP component.
 I enabled *Use error route?* which means that once the HTTP component returns a response code outside of the 200-300 range, It will trigger the error route.

+[get-token-3-scheduler.png, get-token-4-setheaders.png, get-token-5-setBody.png, get-token-6-http.png]

 If all goes well we should get an HTTP response code of 200 with a message body that looks like this:
 ```